RobAlexander/watt/README.md

 Jenkins can be used to trigger jobs by running a parameterised build of the `WATT` job.
 There is no checking if parameters are correct.
 Login using username and password `admin`.
 (FUTURE something really, really should be done to give it a reasonable security setup when the server is initialised)

+### Ohm

+Stores a metamodel for mutation operators and generates the requisite files and folders needed to power the operations.

 ### Joule

 Renders PNG versions of pages in Base64.